-30.3 If such critical steps are not met by the specified milestones and then afterwards maintained, then the Duke Transmission Provider may remove the project from being selected in a regional transmission plan for RCAP.
+- 30.2 In addition, the Beneficiaries will also determine and establish the deadline(s) by which the transmission developer must provide security/collateral for the proposed project that has been selected in a regional transmission plan for RCAP to the Beneficiaries or otherwise satisfy requisite creditworthiness requirements.
+The security/collateral/creditworthiness requirements shall be as described or referenced in Section 31. - 30.3 If such critical steps are not met by the specified milestones and then afterwards maintained, then the Duke Transmission Provider may remove the project from being selected in a regional transmission plan for RCAP.

-CREDIT AND SECURITY REQUIREMENTS TO PROTECT THE 31.
-BENEFICARIES AGAINST DELAY OR ABANDONMENT OF A TRANSMISSION PROJECT SELECTED IN A REGIONAL TRANSMISSION PLAN FOR RCAP
+31. CREDIT AND SECURITY REQUIREMENTS TO PROTECT THE BENEFICARIES AGAINST DELAY OR ABANDONMENT OF A TRANSMISSION PROJECT SELECTED IN A REGIONAL TRANSMISSION PLAN FOR RCAP

-Demonstration of Financial Strength: In order for a project to be selected and and remain selected in a regional transmission plan for RCAP, the transmission developer must satisfy the following:
+- 31.1 Demonstration of Financial Strength: In order for a project to be selected and remain selected in a regional transmission plan for RCAP, the transmission developer must satisfy the following: - 31.1.1 Consistent with Sections 23.1 and 25.5.3, the transmission developer for such project or its parent company providing the Beneficiaries with a parent guaranty ("Parent Guarantor") must have and maintain a Credit Rating of BBB- (or equivalent) or better from one or more of the Rating Agencies and not have or obtain less than any such Credit Rating by any of the Rating Agencies, or the transmission developer must be Unrated and have and maintain a Rating Equivalent of BBB- or better. - 31.1.2 In addition to the requirements of Section 31.1.1, the transmission developer must satisfy one of the following by and at all times after the deadline established pursuant to Section 30.2: - 31.1.2.1 The transmission developer must (i) have and maintain a Credit Rating of BBB+ (or equivalent) or better from one or more of the Rating Agencies and not have or obtain less than any such Credit Rating by any of the Rating Agencies or (ii) be Unrated and have and maintain a Rating Equivalent of BBB+ or better; or - 31.1.2.2 The transmission developer must provide to and maintain with the Beneficiaries Eligible Developer Collateral (as defined in Section 31.4 below) in an amount equal to twenty-five percent

-- Consistent with Sections 23.1 and 25.5.3, the transmission developer for such project or its parent company providing the Beneficiaries with a parent guaranty ("Parent Guarantor") must have and maintain a Credit Rating of BBB- (or equivalent) or better from one or more of the Rating Agencies and not have or obtain less than any such Credit Rating by any of the Rating Agencies, or the transmission developer must be Unrated and have and maintain a Rating Equivalent of BBB- or better. - In addition to the requirements of Section 31.1.1, the transmission developer must satisfy one of the following by and at all times after the deadline established pursuant to Section 30.2: - 31.1.2.1 The transmission developer must (i) have and maintain a Credit Rating of BBB+ (or equivalent) or better from one or more of the Rating Agencies and not have or obtain less than any such Credit Rating by any of the Rating Agencies or (ii) be Unrated and have and maintain a Rating Equivalent of BBB+ or better; or - 31.1.2.2 The transmission developer must provide to and maintain with the Beneficiaries Eligible Developer Collateral (as defined in Section 31.4 below) in an amount equal to the total cost of the transmission developer's projects selected in a regional transmission plan for RCAP.
+(25%) of the total costs of the transmission developer's projects selected in a regional transmission plan for RCAP.